amy-wang/notes/javascript.md

 	//statements
 }
 ```
+* prototype chain: if Javascript can't find a method in the current class, it moves up the chain until it gets to the Object class

 ### Inheritance
 * X is-a Y relationship: Y's protype needs to be Y (Ex. a penguin is an animal.
 Therefore, penguin's prototype is animal)